edsu/diary/README.md

 ---

+## 6/21/2023

+Dear Diary,

+Today, I encountered *Reuel* *Papirii*, a renowned *biologist* I deeply admire.
+We spoke of the *unprecedented* *warmth* affecting our planet, and I couldn't *withholden* my excitement! *Reuel*, *impassible* as ever, calmly talked about the potential need for *recantations* on certain theories.
+The conversation felt like a personal *corrobboree*.

+Afterwards, *Reuel* invited me to join him at a *bivouac* on a nearby *grazing* land.
+I was both thrilled and anxious by the invitation.
+Yet, it was both cozy and entertaining – an event I can only imagine would have been *unhappier* without him. *McGann*, my neighbor, wandered by and asked *Reuel* about the *sect* he heard he was a part of. *Reuel* casually dismissed the rumors and spoke of the *Secura* *Caliente*, a group dedicated to the exploration of mere temperature regulation.

+Near the end of the night, we discussed the mysterious *Caphtorim* population that *Reuel* has been studying.
+Such information only fueled my admiration for this incredible scientist.
+This remarkable encounter has left me beaming with joy and wonder, and I eagerly await our next chance meeting.

 ## 6/20/2023

 As I *attentively* sit on the damp wooden floor of the *steerage*, confined on these *contemptibly* gloomy *hulks*, it is perplexing to see how life on board drastically and arduously evolved since the day *Dishan* *Franch*, the famed *archer*, and *Esoro*, the enigmatic *clairvoyant*, boarded this ship.
 The *messenger* arrived with the words "*Heretick*" engraved on a scroll, striking fear in the heart of many.
 My suspicions were confirmed when I saw *dishan* and *Esoro* take their place amongst the *starers* on the deck, observing the waves as they *swelled* under the strain and weight of old *Bartholomew* steering this vessel.
 Their *sagging* spirits and a dim sense of hope *reappeared* in their eyes as they began conversing about the long-lost city of *Pydna*, its legend echoing in their whispers.
 I can only wonder what *Alvah* would say, or if he too would be entranced by the stories that welcomed them, as he watched the world above from the depths of his tower.